truthcoin/www.truthcoin.info/_posts/2017-01-28-mirage-miner-centralization.md

 Even more important: <b>not only are we unable to *improve* PMC, but we can't make it any *worse*, either</b>.
 This measurement is going to be driven entirely by environmental factors, and not at all by factors related to software.

-## Conclusion

-I previously defined "Bitcoin centralization" as "the cost of one's node-option" (ie, the difficulty of determining that you have, in fact, been paid with funds that are valid).
-I wanted a precise definition, because I didn't want to be weighed down with nonsense about "wallet decentralization" and "RIPEMD-160 decentralization" and "Bitcoin logo decentralization" -- just because someone can use the word "decentralization" in a sentence, doesn't mean that we should care about that sentence.

-Some felt that my emphasis on nodes was inappropriate, and instead advocated that more attention be paid to miners.
-I am open to that possiblity, but no one has suggested what, if anything, they think we should pay attention to.
-No one provided a definition, and when I tracked one down I found a tangled knot of three concepts -- when untied, I found a fourth concept.
-However, each of the concepts seem confusing, and unworthy of conversation.

-This is not to say that we shouldn't talk about mining, or [other mining problems](http://www.truthcoin.info/blog/mining-heart-attack/).
-We certainly should.
-It is merely to say that, in order to have a conversation, the conversation has to actually be about something.

 <!--